On the Bloch-Kato conjecture for GSp(4): Finite-polynomial cohomology and Abel--Jacobi maps

 \subsection{Pushforward and pullback}

-We can now use the functorial properties of $\NNfp$ cohomology to compute the right-hand side.
+We can now use the functorial properties of $\NNfp$ cohomology to compute the right-hand side of the formula of \cref{prop:computeAJwithNN}.
 More precisely, let $\iota: Z \into X$ be a finite morphism of smooth $K$-varieties, of codimension $c$.
-Then there are pushforward maps (c.f. \cite{deglise08})
+Then there are pushforward maps

 and similarly for $H^*_{\NNsyn}$ and $H^*_{\et}$; and these are compatible with the maps $r_{\syn}$, $r_{\et}$, and $\operatorname{comp}$ appearing in the diagram of Theorem \ref{thm:NNetcomp}.